-- Students interested in multimedia design would join the Creative Arts Pathway.
+- Students interested in multimedia design would join the Creative Arts and Communication Pathway.

 - Students seeking to analyze data for gene sequences would join the Science and Health Care Pathway.

 - Students can explore as many pathways as they’d like until they find their fit, and the Build Your Own Pathway can also serve as a home base.

 Here are common career options pursued by mathematics and computer science students:

 - Web developer